 Roswell is a medium-sized city located in the state of New Mexico.
 With a population of 47,551 people and 14 constituent neighborhoods, Roswell is the fifth largest community in New Mexico.

-Roswell is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Roswell is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Roswell is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Roswell who work in office and administrative support (12.46%), sales jobs (10.15%), and teaching (7.88%).